 Failed transactions or unavailability of suitable payment options are the common reasons why potential customers drop off at the checkout page, thus the low conversion rate.

 To overcome this, you should provide multiple payment options that your target consumers use.
 For instance, in India, UPI is the most popular payment method.
 If your potential consumers comprise Indian users, you should be providing a UPI payment method.
-Else you may see high checkout drop-offs.
+Otherwise, you may see high checkout drop-offs.

 Here are the popular payment options you should consider for your store –